Network Cluster-Robust Inference: Summary of Results and Recommendations

 The next natural question is whether a sequence of clusters satisfying \eqref{conductance} necessarily exists for any given network sequence.
 In the spatial setting, one can always construct clusters satisfying the required boundary rate condition under increasing domain asymptotics \citep[][Assumption 2(iv)]{bester2011inference}, for example by partitioning $\R^2$ into rectangles, but this turns out not to be true in general for networks.

 For any integer $k>1$, define the {\em $k$th-order Cheeger constant} of $\bm{A}$

-This is a well-known graph invariant that measures network segregation.
-It is simply the lowest possible maximal conductance over all possible partitions of size $k$.
-If $\bm{A}$ has $k$ components, then it is maximally segregated, and $h_k(\bm{A})=0$, whereas if $\bm{A}$ is completely connected, then $h_k(\bm{A})=1$ for any $k$.
+This is a well-known graph invariant that measures network integration.
+It is simply the lowest maximal conductance over all possible partitions of size $k$.
+For example, if $\bm{A}$ has $k$ components, then it is maximally segregated, and $h_k(\bm{A})=0$.

 Clearly, a necessary condition for \eqref{conductance} is

 Thus, if $h_L(\bm{A})$ could be computed, it would provide a simple way to assess whether low-conductance clusters exist.
 Furthermore, the argmin would be the best possible partition for cluster-robust inference.
 Unfortunately, this optimization problem is NP-complete \citep{vsima2006np}.